ivanomatteo/laravel-db-mutex/README.md

 When reading the model with the "dbmutex" relation information, it's possible that you have to wait for the lock became avaible on that rows.

-It's recommended to load it, only if it's necessary, for example if you need to use the optimistic lock mechanism, and the minimum number of dbmutex related row.
+It's recommended to load it, only if it's necessary, for example if you need to use the optimistic lock mechanism.

+For the same reason, it's recommended also to load the minimum number of dbmutex related row.

 ## Testing